 Wedding Photography at Morden Park House, Merton

-Natasha and Thomas can’t help but show their joy as they leave their Merton Register Office wedding ceremony.
+Natasha and Thomas can’t help but show their joy as they leave the Merton Register Office after their wedding ceremony.

 Photogenic Morden Park House

-I have photographed weddings at Merton Register Office (often mistakenly referred to as Registry Office) many times, and it is a venue that keeps on giving.
+I have photographed weddings at the Merton Register Office many times, and it is a venue that keeps giving.

 Officially known as Morden Park House, the venue includes the register office and is within Morden Park.
-On arrival, it’s existence isn’t immediately obvious, being secluded somewhat by the modern South Thames College off the A24.
-When the Georgian Grade II listed building did reveal itself to me, I found it a gem of a wedding venue and extremely photogenic.
+On arrival, its existence isn’t immediately apparent, being secluded somewhat by the modern South Thames College.
+When the Georgian Grade II listed building revealed itself to me, I found it a gem of a wedding venue and highly photogenic.

-The Bride enters the Sheridan Room with her baby daughter to meet her Groom waiting at the ‘altar’.
+The bride enters the Sheridan Room with her baby daughter to meet her groom, who is waiting at the ‘altar’.
+I anticipate every moment of the wedding day to capture the complete story.

-A moment later, I zoom in closer to take this gorgeous shot of the Bride looking into the lens.
+A moment later, I zoom in for this gorgeous shot of the bride looking into the lens.
 The connection between people and the photographer is always good at weddings.

 Despite few guests, it was no less special, and I just had to include this floral photograph: Felicite & Mike’s 5-year-old daughter was the ring bearer for their wedding, and her face here shows how important it was for her to do a good job!